 The investment managers and custodian are audited by companies outside of the administering authority's control.
-Their auditors produce Reporting Accountants Reports, which are made available and utilised to provide some level of assurance to the Pension Fund that the managers and custodian have effective internal controls in operation within their organisations.
+Their auditors produce reports which are made available and utilised to provide some level of assurance to the Pension Fund that the managers and custodian have effective internal controls in operation within their organisations.